DMion5/whatismyip/README.md

 whatismyip
 =======

-This is a simple flask application to host a "whatismyip" type of website.

-## Description

 This is a simple Flask application to provide a basic "What is my IP?" kind of website.

 ## Getting Started